ISSA Nutritionist Study Guide

 - Production of the sex hormones

-The main organs we have here will be the ovaries and the testes.
+The main organs we have here are the ovaries and the testes.

 Digestive system